pelkeycj/MIDI-Music/resources/README.txt

          duration on the current beat.

-         TESTING: Using the buildSoundView() method provides a client with an AudioView instance that will play music using a midi reciever provided by the Midi Synthesizer.
+         TESTING: Using the buildSoundView() method provides a client with an AudioView instance that will play music using a midi receiver provided by the Midi Synthesizer.
          The buildTestView() method takes in an Appendable object.
 This instance is the exact same as the "normal" instance with the exception that the Synthesizer and Receiver in this test view are custom-made Mock objects that use the appendable object passed to factory method